avvaruvaishnavi/Offline-speech-to-speech-language-translator/README.md

 # Offline-speech-to-speech-language-translator

-create a models folder and required folders
+create a models folder and add required files to the folder